-These dogs have been scrutinized many times over the years due to a number of fatal attacks, but many of these can be attributed to negligence from the owner rather than the breed of the dog.
+These dogs have been scrutinized many times over the years due to several fatal attacks, but many of these can be attributed to negligence from the owner rather than the breed of the dog.

 The fact remains that these loyal companions are very smart and highly trainable, meaning that they can be taught to behave just as well as any other breed of dog.

-There is one question that comes up very often in relation to pit bulls: Will a pit bull protect its owner in times of need?
+There is one question that comes up very often with pit bulls: Will a pit bull protects its owner in times of need?

 As mentioned, Pit bulls are extremely loyal and become very attached to their owners quite easily.